adc-trust-ai/trust-free/MANUAL.md

-# Usage manual describing the TRUST class and its attributes & methods
+# User manual describing the TRUST class and its attributes & methods

 ## The essential methods:
 - ⚙️ fit